 error()

-Modify this method to report more accurate error messages, such
+Modify this method to report all potential syntactic errors.

 This completes the lab.
 Remember to submit your solution to the online teaching system.